Last update: July 2022

 Registration of your wastewater treatment plant or septic tank is mandatory in Ireland.
 To find out more, check our page dedicated to the septic tank regulation in Ireland.

 Costs of maintenance, servicing and de-sludging your wastewater treatment system are outside the scope of the septic tank grants scheme.

-Insurance: If an insurance payment is used for works to a property, the total qualifying cost will be reduced by the amount received from an insurance company payment.
+If an insurance payment is used for works on a property, the total qualifying cost will be reduced by the amount received from an insurance company.

 The grant applicant must submit supporting documentation, including evidence of:

 - Itemised receipts from each contractor linked to remediation works.